Efficient Full-Matrix Adaptive Regularization: A convergence rate analysis with adaptivity

 \section{A convergence rate analysis with adaptivity}

-In this section we outline an idealized version of \ALGNAME{}, for which we can prove convergence to an approximate first-order critical point faster than SGD.
-As far as we know, this is the first provable guarantee for an adaptive gradient method in the non-convex setting.
+In this section we outline our analysis of \ALGNAME{}, for which we show convergence to an approximate first-order critical point, in some settings faster than SGD.
+To obtain the strongest theory, we analyze GGT with a ``hard window'' instead of exponentially decaying gradient memory, explained in Section~\ref{sec:idealization}.

-Throughout this section, we consider the setting of stochastic optimization of a differentiable non-convex function $f(\cdot)$, equipped with an unbiased variance-bounded stochastic gradient oracle; that is, given a point, an algorithm can query independent stochastic gradients $\widetilde{\nabla} f (\cdot)$ such that

-The objective, as is standard in the theory of non-convex optimization (see, e.g. \cite{ghadimi2013stochastic,allen2016variance}), is to find an $\eps$-approximate stationary point $x$; that is, $\|\nabla f(x)\|\leq \eps$.
+We work in the usual theoretical framework of stochastic optimization of a differentiable non-convex function $f(\cdot)$, equipped with an unbiased variance-bounded stochastic gradient oracle $\widetilde{\nabla} f (\cdot)$.
+The objective, as is standard in the literature (see, e.g. \cite{ghadimi2013stochastic,allen2016variance}), is to find an $\eps$-approximate stationary point $x$; that is, $\|\nabla f(x)\|\leq \eps$.